jhigginson/podcast_dl/README.md

 # PodcastDl

 This is a gem that downloads podcasts.
-Also included is an application that helps you organize and update your podcasts.
+It also provides an object model for reading podcast rss feed metadata.

 ## Installation